 Update HAN Device Log – Add Device

 The Supplier receives the Device and site details and looks up the MPxN for the site.
 For a Device to join a SM HAN, each Device needs to be added to the CHF Device Log.
 The Supplier does this by composing an ‘Update HAN Device Log’ Service Request (SRV 8.11) for each Device to be added.
 The Supplier sends the ‘Update HAN Device Log’ Service Request for each Device to be added to the DCC.

+The Update HAN Device Log Service Request (SVR 8.11) is supported for SMETS1 devices, however additional processing is required by DCC to notify the responsible supplier, update the Smart Meter Inventory and send the resulting alert.
+For details refer to the DCC User Interface Specification Section 1.4.7.12 and sections 17.50 / 18.62 of the SMETS1 Supporting Requirements document.

+For SMETS2+ Devices:

 The DCC receives it, completes Non-Critical Service Request processing, and sends an ‘Add Device to CHF Device Log’ CCS01 Command to the CHF.

 The CHF receives the Command, executes it by adding the Device ID to its Device Log, and sends a Response to the DCC.
 The DCC receives the Response and does the following things: